ScilifelabDataCentre/pathogens-portal/content/english/data_types/environment/wastewater/_index.md

   <div class="table-responsive" id="various_plot"></div>
 </div>

-## Recent wastewater measurements in a single graph
+## All wastewater measurements in a single graph

 The graph below allows for comparison of SARS-CoV-2 levels in wastewater across wastewater treatment plants.
 Note that Stockholm and Malmö are not included in the graph below because data from these cities cannot be directly compared to data from the cities included in this graph.
 That is the case because the method used to analyze samples from these cities is somewhat different from the method used to analyze samples from Stockholm and Malmö.
 In the future, SEEC hopes to unify the methods in such a way that data from all cities would be comparable to each other.